OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 However, if your script is running as part of a Power Automate flow, you may want to stop the flow from continuing.
 A `throw` statement stops the script and tells the flow to stop as well.

-The following script shows how to use the `throw` statement in our table checking example.
+The following script shows how to use the `throw` statement in the table-checking example.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {